 This post may contain affiliate links.
 If you click through and make a purchase, I may receive a small commission at no extra cost to you.
 You can find my full disclosure page here.

 I live in eastern Washington State.
-Seattle was among the first school districts to announce that they are closing their schools due to the virus.
-The rest of the state did the same, and will now be closed from March 17-April 24th.
-Schools closed across the country as well.
+Seattle was among the first school districts to announce that they were closing their schools due to the virus.
+The rest of the state did the same, and shortly after, schools closed across the country, leaving many parents with a new situation.

 Note: As a homeschooling mom of nine, my kids are home with me 24/7.
 Even when I’m working on my freelance business.
 So I speak from experience – you can do this!